 To show our appreciation for our longstanding members, Associate membership is also available to members when they retire.
 To take advantage of this please contact our Membership Team on 020 7713 2095 or email@example.com.

 Associates receive most of the benefits listed above, including member updates, discounted registration at our annual conference, access to member-only grants and all educational content.
 Associates are not eligible to sit on the Board of Trustees, do not have access to the British Journal of Haematology, and cannot vote in elections and General Meetings.

-To become an Associate Member you will need to supply documentation proving your eligibility, such as proof of course acceptance or confirmation from your supervisor or Head of Department.
+To become an Associate Member you will need to supply documentation proving your eligibility, such as proof of course acceptance, a current contract, an estimated CCT date or confirmation from your supervisor or Head of Department.